 Traditional LTC policies didn’t offer cash accumulation or death benefits to policyholders or their families.
 If you didn’t need the coverage, there were little-to-no benefits for the cost incurred to maintain the policy over the years.

-However, the marketplace has changed.
-There are several hybrid products on the market that do accumulate cash, allow you to take your premium back if you decide to terminate the policy, and/or provide a death benefit.
+However, there are several hybrid policies available that do accumulate cash, allow you to take your premium back if you decide to terminate the policy, and/or provide a death benefit.

 Help your family make the necessary choices.